Psychology Major (BS)

 The psychology major provides a broadly based education in the content, methods, principles, and theories of the science of psychology.
 The required courses in the major expose students to the traditional important subject areas of psychology.
 The elective courses in the major allow students the flexibility to pursue their own interests and goals.

 Students who are considering psychology as a major should speak with a psychology adviser early in their education.
 This will allow them to develop a long-range plan that best meets their educational and career goals.
 Students whose interests are in the social service and mental health areas should consider the Certificate in Mental Health Skills.
 Students whose interests are in research should consider the Certificate in Psychological Research.
-Students with interests in graduate school in psychological neuroscience should consider the Concentration in Neuroscience and/or the Certificate in Neuroscience.
+Students with some interest in graduate school in neuroscience should consider the Certificate in Neuroscience.

 Students who intend to pursue graduate study in psychology or a related field should discuss this with their adviser as early as possible to develop a plan of study that will prepare them for graduate school.
 These students should plan to take more than the minimum 39 credits in psychology required for the major.
 They are also encouraged to complete at least one of the three certificates and to participate in PSYC 494 Psychology Internship or PSYC 499 Independent Study under the guidance of a member of the department.